Free Evaluation Checklist:

 Identity links can help marketers understand the media habits of your customers across multiple channels by matching your anonymized audience data with household level media consumption data such as TV viewership, mobile app usage and online web browsing behaviors.
 Find out how extensive the platform’s third-party data network is for matching device IDs.

-Audience Management Platform (AMP)
+Audience Management Platforms (AMP)

 AMPs combine online and offline customer data such as CRM data, transactional data and website user data into rich audience profiles.
 They remove first-party data silos to create a unified customer database that you can onboard with downstream data partners.
 An AMP connects all the platforms you use to execute your media campaigns.

 AMPs help advertisers improve match rates when onboarding your data with a data management platform (DMP).
 Higher match rates mean that you can layer more third-party data into your anonymized audience profiles.
 AMPs also build identity graphs that you can use across all media channels, allowing advertisers to execute omni-channel marketing campaigns.

 Look for an AMP that collects your first party data across online and offline data silos.
 Examples of silos include CRM, transactional (point of sale) records, web traffic, lead lists and historical campaign response data.